-Haskap Berry Belgian Waffles - simply add frozen berries to waffle batter and press!
+Haskap Berry pancakes - simply add frozen berries to pancake batter and cook!
 Top with thawed berries and maple syrup or haskap syrup.
 Be careful not to add too many berries to the batter so they don't come out soggy.

 Sunday morning breakfast Crepes courtesy of Gigi Lacoursiere

 1 1/2C milk

 Haskaps, as many you can put in!
 And on top!

 To make this recipe even healthier use coconut oil for the pan, put agave syrup into the cheese instead of sugar.
 Replace 1/4C of the flour with a mixture of Chia and flax seeds.
 Note the Chia seeds will make the mixture thick so don't put a lot in the pan and make sure you spread it out or you'll have thick crepes!